ACM at a Glance

 ACM's most prestigious technical award, named for A.M.
 Turing, a pioneer in the computing field, is accompanied by a prize of $1 million.
 It is given to an individual selected for contributions of a technical nature made to the computing community.
 The contributions should be of lasting and major technical importance to the computer field.

 The ACM Prize in Computing (formerly the ACM-Infosys Foundation Award in the Computing Sciences) recognizes personal contributions by young scientists and system developers for innovations representing great achievements in the discipline.
 The award carries a prize of $250,000.

 Many of ACM's professional and public service activities of are conducted by standing committees.
 Examples include Computers and Public Policy, Constitution and Bylaws, Nominating, Elections, USACM Public Policy, Committee on Professional Ethics, and ACM International Collegiate Programming Contest.

 ACM is committed to bringing potentially significant technical and public policy issues to the attention of the ACM membership and community.
-It sponsors several committees to address these issues, including: ACM-W, supporting women in computing; the Committee on Computers and Public Policy; and the US Public Policy Committee (USACM).
-The ACM Office of Public Policy works with USACM to assist policymakers and the public in understanding information technology issues, and to advance a policy framework that supports innovations in computing and related disciplines.
+It sponsors several committees to address these issues, including: ACM-W, supporting women in computing; the Committee on Computers and Public Policy; and the Technology Policy Counicl, which works to inform policymakers and the public in understanding information technology issues, and to advance a policy framework that supports innovations in computing and related disciplines.